-June 10, 2022 - By Krista Conger
+September 6, 2022 - By Krista Conger

 What is monkeypox and where is it usually found?

 “There are two related types, or clades, of monkeypox virus,” said Stanley Deresinski, MD, clinical professor of infectious disease at Stanford Medicine.
-“The clade originating in central Africa has a mortality rate of about 10%, while the clade from West Africa, which is the source of the current outbreak, has a mortality rate of about 1%.
+“The clade originating in central Africa has a mortality rate of about 10%, while the clade from west Africa, which is the source of the current outbreak, has a mortality rate of about 1%.
 Mortality is also presumably related to host factors, including whether an infected person is malnourished or immunocompromised.”

 What’s behind the rise in cases we are seeing now?
 How many countries are affected?